 The Capability Maturity Model Integration (CMMI) is a process and behavioral model for software, product, and service development that helps businesses simplify productivity improvements and actions that mitigate errors.
 The CMMI model categorizes organizations into five degrees of maturity.

-FAIR is most commonly used to calculate the probability for data loss frequency and magnitude.
-FAIR presents operational risk strategies for enhanced analysis and probability if cybersecurity is being compromised.
+FAIR is most commonly used to calculate the probability of data loss frequency and magnitude.
+FAIR presents operational risk strategies for enhanced analysis and the probability of cybersecurity being compromised.

 The above listed are some of the common frameworks used by multiple industries for governance and operations management.
 However, if we look at the combination of service management and governance, then ITIL stands out!
 The ITIL framework is a natural fit for any organization as it considers the corporate culture and resonates perfectly with the stakeholders.
 ITIL enables strategic decision-making with the essential tools and expertise that an IT team needs to sustain innovation and drive seamless transformation.
 This internationally recognized standard is at the heart of everything you do now and everything to come!

 Don’t let anything stop you from taking a giant leap in your career.
 Our ITIL® 4 Foundation Certification Training will help you gain the necessary skills to become future-builders in the world of IT.
 Learn more about the value of an ITIL certification here.

 If you’re already a certified ITIL V3 Expert or have some experience with ITIL V3, we also cater more advanced classes in our ITIL suite:

 So let’s get started.
 Register today for the ITIL 4 Certification course provided by APEX Global!
 For more details, contact us @ [email protected].